okteto/deploy-preview/README.md

 The scope of the Okteto preview environment to create.

-> Available scopes are `personal` and `global`.
+> Available scopes are `personal` and `global` (defaults to `personal`).
 To create a preview environment with [global scope](https://okteto.com/docs/cloud/preview-environments/preview-environments-github/#preview-environments-for-okteto-enterprise-users) it is necessary to have administrator permissions.
-These preview environments are accessible by all cluster members.
+Global preview environments are accessible by all cluster members.

 ### `variables`